Fatumayattani/OrionBridge/README.md

    ```bash
    npm start
    ```
 3. Open your browser and go to `http://localhost:3000` to access the OrionBridge application.

+---

+## Smart Contract Development

+This section provides an overview of the smart contracts (canisters) developed in Motoko for OrionBridge.

+- **Canister Overview:** The canisters handle stablecoin transactions, currency conversion, and user interactions.
+- **Integration with Ethereum and Bitcoin:** The canisters communicate with Ethereum and Bitcoin networks to facilitate transactions and conversions.